 b.
 For customers that are required to purchase Operating Reserve – Supplemental Reserve Service from BPA because they defaulted on their self-supply or third-party supply obligations, the rate shall be 11.41 mills per kilowatthour.

-For energy delivered, the Transmission Customer (for interruptible imports only) or the generator shall, as directed by BPA, either:

-(1) Purchase the energy at the hourly market index price, but not less than zero, applicable at the time of occurrence, or
+For energy delivered, the Transmission Customer (for interruptible imports only) or the generator shall purchase the energy at the hourly market index price, but not less than zero, applicable at the time of occurrence.

-(2) Return the energy at the times specified by BPA.

 The Transmission Customer shall be responsible for the settlement of delivered energy associated with interruptible imports.
 The generator shall be responsible for the settlement of delivered energy associated with generation in the BPA Control Area.